 One concrete proof was when Mr. Everjohn Laingo won the National Science Quiz Bowl in 2003 which made Maria Macahig Memorial High School and the barangay truly proud.
 Everjohn Laingo is now a registered nurse and is currently teaching in a known private university in Dumaguete.

 College education can easily be accessed by its deserving sons and daughters.
 Negros Oriental State University Siaton is just 15-20 minutes ride from the village.
 Silliman University, Foundation University, and Saint Paul University-Dumaguete, on the other hand, are just 2 hours away.

 The barangay is also a home for many faithful.
 Different religious institutions had found their place in the village.
 The Roman Catholic Church, Iglesia ni Cristo, Protestant Church, Seventh Day Adventist Church, and Born Again Christians have established strong presence in the barangay.
 This is the only barangay I know that houses most of the country’s major churches and religious institutions.

 Brgy.
-Bonawon has long been celebrating its annual festivity in the Honour of the Patron Saint, St. Vincent Ferrer during the fifth of April.
-Regular events to be anticipated in the Fiesta are the fluvial parade, usually organized by the Parochial Church and held during or a day before the Feast day, the Street parade, beauty pageant, sport competitions and other games that are organized by the Village officials with the assistance of Sanguniang Kabataan of Brgy.
+Bonawon has long been celebrating its annual festivity in the Honor of its Patron Saint, St. Vincent Ferrer, every fifth of April.
+Regular anticipated events during fiesta are fluvial parade, usually organized by the Parochial Church and held during or a day before the Feast day; the street parade; beauty pageant; sport competitions; and other games that are organized by the village officials with the assistance of Sanguniang Kabataan of Brgy.
 Bonawon.